 - Step 4: Check the status of your application and decision in your Applicant Portal

-Please note: November 1 is the priority deadline for completed application files (application submitted and an official transcript on file).
-If your application fil is complete by November 1, then you should expect an admissions decision sent via email before mid-December.
+Please note: November 15 is the extended priority deadline for completed application files (application submitted and an official transcript on file).
+If your application file is complete by November 15, then you should expect an admissions decision sent via email before mid-December.